marcelalozano27-ship-it/machine-learning-2026-spring/README.md

 3) Collinearity Analysis and Feature Selection
     - Used correlation matrices and threshold filtering to identify multicollinearity
-    - Identified highly correlated paris with over 70% correlation
+    - Identified highly correlated pairs with over 70% correlation
     - Reduced redundancy of features

 ## Key Insights